isage/Adrenaline/docs/src/03-AdrenalineMenu.md

 ## Settings

 This tab has the Adrenaline App configuration options.
-You can find more information of each of the settings at [Adrenaline Settings](./03-AdrenalineMenu/02-AdrenalineSettings.md) page.
+You can find more information on each of the settings at [Adrenaline Settings](./03-AdrenalineMenu/02-AdrenalineSettings.md) page.

 ## About

-This tab shows up the Adrenaline version and credits.
+This tab shows the Adrenaline version and credits.